The Table of Contents

 Christ's Church was established four centuries before there was a complete written "Bible" in existence when St. Jerome was commissioned under the authority of Pope St. Damasus I, the 37th in the year 384 A.D.
 Jerome was charged to translate and organize from the original canon writings from Hebrew and Greek, from Genesis to Revelations into Latin; there are 73 canon books in all; not 66.

 Jesus sent forth His followers as apostles, as prophets, evangelists and doctors of His Church; for perfecting them all to become saints.
-(Ephesians 4:11-13) The Church has always taught that "tradition" includes both written and "oral" teachings of the apostles.
+(Ephesians 4:11-13) The Church has always taught that "tradition" includes both written (ancient scrolls & writings of apostles) and "oral" teachings of the apostles (their preaching and teaching publicly).
 The written epistles of the apostles and a few disciples, such as Mark and Luke who weren't apostles, weren't distributed at all in the first few centuries.
 When Peter and Paul wrote letters to the early Churches, there were no copies to pass around.
 The way the faithful learned what they taught was by word of mouth.
 Few had access to any actual writings.
 After Peter and Paul wrote their epistles, they would go into public places and "speak" orally what they were "inspired" to write, that would later be incorporated into Jerome's complete canon scriptures.
 This is also how Jesus taught; He preached publicly and taught His apostles privately; Mark 13:31, Mark 3:14, 16:15, Luke 10:16, Luke 24:47.
 Jesus didn't ask any of His apostles to write down His words and then read from a book or scroll.
 And yes, eventually, Jerome's Latin Vulgate canon text of 382 A.D. was meticulously copied by scribes and monks in the centuries that followed under direction of the Popes after the 4th century.
 Copies were passed on to bishops and priests.
 There was no need for all the laity (non-clerics) to have a copy of the Latin Vulgate Bible in the early Church since so few could even read, much less read Latin, outside of the priests and bishops.
 Latin was the language of the original Mass administered Peter and the other apostles confected in the first century after the Lord's Supper.
 Because the Mass was formed in Latin, a dead language, it never changed through the ages.
 The Latin Mass is still administered in the "traditional" Roman Catholic Churches around the world; ironically, outside Rome.
 More on that will be discussed on this website later on the "Vatican II" page.

 You’ll discover further on this site that Jesus and His Church had enemies? and Why?
 You'll also learn why there have been many false teachers and heresies right from the start; right up until our time?